gumityolcu/scikit-learn-dual/doc/related_projects.rst

   EvalML is an AutoML library which builds, optimizes, and evaluates machine learning pipelines using domain-specific objective functions.
-  It incorporates multiple modeling libraries under one API, and the objects that EvalML creates use an sklearn-compatible API.
+  It incorporates multiple modeling libraries under one API, and the objects that EvalML creates use an sklearn_dual-compatible API.

 **Experimentation and model registry frameworks**